soderlind/icalendar-ninja-forms/README.md

 ## Changelog

+### 2.1.0

+- Enable conditional logic for the iCalendar.

 ### 2.0.0

 - Note, this is a breaking change.
 You can now select a date range and a time range.